apugh/realm-api-docs/endpoints/matches.md

 **getMatchDetails** {matchId}

 Returns match stats for a particular match
-  - teamId is only relevant for grouping with this match
+  - teams/id is only relevant for grouping within this match
   - deaths would be "1" or "0"
   - goal is to group by teams (not meaningful for the Solo queue), then players within the team